SpaceDandy15/atlas-low_level_programming/more_singly_linked_lists/README.md

-3-add_nodeint_end.c is a function that adds a new node at the end of a listint_t 4-free_listint.c is a function that frees a listint_t list 5-free_listint2.c is a function that frees a listint_t list while setting the head to NULL 6-pop_listint.c is a function that deletes the head node of listint_t linked list and retursn the head node's data (n).
+3-add_nodeint_end.c is a function that adds a new node at the end of a listint_t 4-free_listint.c is a function that frees a listint_t list 5-free_listint2.c is a function that frees a listint_t list while setting the head to NULL 6-pop_listint.c is a function that deletes the head node of listint_t linked list and returns the head node's data (n).
+7-get_nodeint.c is a function that returns the nth node of a listint_t linked list.